notexmc/Updates/docs/website-2432a.md

  - Transistors capacity upgraded to 8 core cpu.
 - Adaptive Optimization conditional tags have been changed to condition states.
 - Local Script API is now replaced with our custom NTS API.
 (More Info about it soon).
+- Some additional changes were made in the infrastructure
+ - Upgraded infrastructure modules to 5.7.0 (Bug Fix Update)
+ - Added new scripting engine.
+- Reworked store (The store is currnetly private.)